aserg-ufmg/JSCity/README.md

 ### How to generate a city

 * Certify that you have [nodejs](https://nodejs.org/en/) and [MySQL server](https://dev.mysql.com/downloads/mysql/) installed on your computer.
 * Unpack your desired project and take a note of the path to access it.
-For this sample let`s imagine that my desired project is placed  inside the following path:
+For this sample let's imagine that my desired project is placed  inside the following path:
 ```
 path-to-jscity-directory/js/backend/system/
 ```